Title

 BSP Circular No. 268 establishes regulations for banks on outsourcing banking functions, emphasizing the need for compliance with data integrity, supervisory authority, and prohibiting the outsourcing of inherent banking and management functions without prior approval from the Monetary Board.

-Service providers must have demonstrable technical and financial capability commensurate to the services to be rendered.
+Banks may enter outsourcing contracts only with service providers with demonstrable technical and financial capability commensurate to the services to be rendered.

 Analyze Cases Smarter, Faster